JavanPoirier/AudioMixer/README.md

 Have a small stream deck?
 Instead of dedicating buttons to volume controls, only show controls when you select an application you want to control.

 ### Static Applications
-Want a application to stay on the same key regardless if it's open or not?
+Want an application to stay on the same key regardless if it's open or not?
 Make it static.

 ### Application Blacklisting
 Have an application you know you will never want to control?
 Add it to your blacklist to prevent it from ever being displayed on your Stream Deck.